Check Your Website’s Seo Score

 Apply the fix in your CMS, clear any cache, and run the same URL again.
 You should see the score climb in real time.

-Benefits of Running a Regular SEO Audit
+Importance of Running a Regular SEO Audit

 People often think of SEO as a one-time launch task.
 In reality, every CMS update, theme change, plugin install, image upload and content edit can quietly break on-page signals.
 A monthly two-minute audit will catch regressions before they cost you traffic.